What is a car title?

 What's the difference between a car title, registration, and proof of insurance?

 The car title differs from vehicle registration, which is a certificate from the state stating that this vehicle can legally be driven on public roads.
 And both the car title and registration are separate documents from proof of insurance, which is issued by your car insurer and shows which auto insurance coverages you have.
+Learn more about the difference between car title and registration.

 What are the types of car titles and how do they work?